 But, on the other hand, picky eaters almost always demonstrate mental, psychiatric issues, and quite often those issues fall under the diagnostic rubric of ADHD.
 They suffer attentional issues, and by the way, the ADHD medications almost always work exceedingly unpredictably…. but you already knew that.
 Those medications that work for everyone else so predictably, cause weight loss, serious appetite disturbances, and big emotional reactions, even in small doses.

 Often the treatment team throws up their hands and says: “We simply can’t get those meds right, we can’t do any more than this.”
-Enter Intuniv, the medication purported to fix kids with ODD, Oppositional Defiant Disorder [one of my least favorite, most imprecise diagnostic labels].
+Enter Intuniv, the medication purported to fix kids with ODD, Oppositional Defiant Disorder.
 But even our non-stimulant Intuniv doesn’t work if the picky eating arises, as is often the case, from food immunity, food sensitivity issues.

 Take a look at this brief video – far too superficial for the entire complexity of picky eating – but it does cover one frequently observed, measurable contributory factor seen quite commonly in our offices, everyday: IgG allergens corrupting both the stomach and the gut.